justinnoor/pfhowto/README.md

-# How to Configure PF on a FreeBSD 12.1 Digital Ocean Droplet
+# How to Configure PF on a FreeBSD 12.1 Digital Ocean Droplet Draft

 ### Introduction

 Networks are hostile places.
-Every organization is confronted by this reality unless they are completely offline, and have no internal threats.
+Every organization will face this reality unless they are completely offline and internally secure.
 The firewall is arguably one of the most important lines of defense in the realm of network security.
 The ability to configure a firewall from scratch is an empowering skill that enables the administrator take control of their networks.

 In this tutorial we build a firewall from the ground up on a FreeBSD 12.01 droplet using [PF](https://man.openbsd.org/pf), a renown packet filtering application that is maintained by the [OpenBSD](https://www.openbsd.org) project.
 [PF](https://man.openbsd.org/pf) is part of the FreeBSD base system, and is a foundational tool in the world of Unix administration.
 It is known for its simple-syntax, user-friendliness, and astonishing power.

 This lesson is *not* a command reference.
-Instead we will build a working ruleset that can be loaded on-demand when new droplets are created.
-We will build on this ruleset by progressing into advanced concepts such as preemptive defense, traffic shaping, redundancy, load balancing, and more.
-Command references can be found in the man pages is needed.
+Instead we will build a working ruleset that can used as a formidable starting point for new FreeBSD droplets.
+We start with the simplest ruleset possible and progress into more advanced concepts such as proactive defense, bandwidth management, redundancy, and more.

 ## Goals